 GPS_RTCM_DATA message and sent over the datalink.
-The length of each MAVLink message is 182 bytes, and it encapsulates RTCM messages in its body.
+The maximum length of each MAVLink message is 182 bytes.
 Depending on the RTCM message, the MAVLink message is almost never completely filled.

-The Base Position message (1005) is of length 22 bytes, while the others are all of variable length depending on the number of visible satellites and the number of signals from the satellite (only 1 for L1 units like M8P).
-Since at a given time, the maximum number of satellites visible from any single constellation is 12, under real-world conditions, an uplink rate of 300 B/s is sufficient in theory.
+The RTCM Base Position message (1005) is of length 22 bytes, while the others are all of variable length depending on the number of visible satellites and the number of signals from the satellite (only 1 for L1 units like M8P).
+Since at a given time, the maximum number of satellites visible from any single constellation is 12, under real-world conditions, theoretically an uplink rate of 300 B/s is sufficient.

-GPS_RTCM_DATA message is sent for every RTCM message.
-This means that the approximate uplink requirement is increased to 700+ bytes per second, which can lead to link saturation on low-bandwidth half-duplex telemetry modules like 3DR radios.
+GPS_RTCM_DATA message is sent for every RTCM message, irrespective of its length.
+As a result the approximate uplink requirement is around 700+ bytes per second.
+This can lead to link saturation on low-bandwidth half-duplex telemetry modules (e.g. 3DR Telemetry Radios).

-If MAVLink 2 is used (PX4 automatically switches to MAVLink 2 if the GCS and telemetry modules support it), empty space in a packet is truncated, leading to a much leaner uplink requirement of ~300 bytes per second.
-It is important that MAVLink 2 is used on low-bandwidth links for good RTK performance.
-So care must be taken to make sure that the telemetry chain uses MAVLink 2 throughout.
+MAVLink 2 must be used on low-bandwidth links for good RTK performance.
+Care must be taken to make sure that the telemetry chain uses MAVLink 2 throughout.
 You can verify the protocol version by using the

 nsh> mavlink status instance #0: GCS heartbeat: 593486 us ago mavlink chan: #0 type: 3DR RADIO rssi: 219 remote rssi: 219 txbuf: 94 noise: 61 remote noise: 58 rx errors: 0 fixed: 0 flow control: ON rates: tx: 1.285 kB/s txerr: 0.000 kB/s rx: 0.021 kB/s rate mult: 0.366 accepting commands: YES MAVLink version: 2 transport protocol: serial (/dev/ttyS1 @57600)